The School of Geography shares the large and well-equipped Sir Clive Granger Building with the School of Economics.

 We are located at the centre of University Park Campus which has many facilities including a swimming pool and large sports centre, playing fields, restaurants and coffee shops, bars, shops, and halls of residence.
-Find out more about the University's facilities.

 The David Ebdon Computing Laboratory

 This facility houses 97 high-specification PCs for use by geography students.
-The lab is open 24 hours a day, seven days a week, with access via University card.
+The lab is open 24 hours a day, seven days a week, with access via university card.

-SPLINT Project 3D Visualisation Laboratory
+SPLINT Visualisation Laboratory

 The Edwards Resource Centre

 This large facility acts as the primary undergraduate resource room.
-It holds the University's map collection plus a wide range of atlases, gazetteers and almanacs for reference use.
+It holds the university's map collection plus a wide range of atlases, gazetteers and almanacs for reference use.
 The room is Wi-Fi enabled allowing users to work on their own tablet or laptop.
 There are also large amounts of 'grey literature' and teaching support materials, which are constantly updated and replaced.

 The School of Geography has laboratories dedicated to the physical and chemical analysis of sediments and water.
-These are complemented by research quality light microscopes which are available for approved projects.
+These are complemented by research-quality light microscopes which are available for approved projects.

 The Swinnerton Undergraduate Laboratory